 -

-Experience live classical music over lunch in person and on the radio, with Live from Hochstein outstanding young musicians who are this year's winners of the Hochstein Merit Scholarship, Wednesday, April 17th at 12:10pm, in person at the Hochstein Performance Hall and broadcast live on WXXI Classical.
+Experience live classical music over lunch in person, on the radio, and streaming online on Live from Hochstein with pianist Yi-Wen Chang on Wednesday, April 15th at 12:10pm, in person at the Hochstein Performance Hall and broadcast live on WXXI Classical.

 -

-Experience live classical music over lunch in person and on the radio on Live from Hochstein with the Salaff Quartet plays music inspired by poetry, Wednesday, April 10th at 12:10pm, in person at the Hochstein Performance Hall and broadcast live on WXXI Classical.
+Experience live classical music over lunch in person, on the radio, and streaming online on Live from Hochstein in a poetic program by violinist Koki Tanaka and pianist E-Na Song Wednesday, April 8th at 12:10pm, in person at the Hochstein Performance Hall and broadcast live on WXXI Classical.

 -

-Experience live classical music over lunch in person and on the radio, as Live from Hochstein features highlights from the Women in Music Festival, Wednesday, March 27th at 12:10pm, in person at the Hochstein Performance Hall and broadcast live on WXXI Classical.
+Experience live classical music over lunch in person, on the radio, and streaming online on Live from Hochstein with the Nazareth University Women in Music Festival Wednesday, March 25th at 12:10pm, in person at the Hochstein Performance Hall and broadcast live on WXXI Classical.

 -

-Experience live classical music over lunch in person and on the radio, as a new season of Live from Hochstein starts with Lars Kirvan and Edward Castilano from the RPO playing music for cello and bass, Wednesday, March 20th at 12:10pm, in person at the Hochstein Performance Hall and broadcast live on WXXI Classical.
+Experience live classical music over lunch in person, on the radio, and streaming online on Live from Hochstein with the Hochstein Youth Symphony Wednesday, March 18th at 12:10pm, in person at the Hochstein Performance Hall and broadcast live on WXXI Classical.

 -